SergePlaski/Course-Progress-Tracker-v1/README.md

 ```
 ## TODO:
 - Convert to React components
+- Change the Chart lib -based progress donut indicator with a pure CSS one.
 - Add ability to add and store my notes and code snippets using Firebase or other backend API